AdaemmerP/lpirfs/README.md

 Main features
 -------------

--   Estimate linear and non-linear impulse responses with local projections.
+-   Estimates linear and non-linear impulse responses with local projections.
 -   Functions to plot linear and non-linear impulse responses.
 -   Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.
 -   High performance with parallel computation.